RamyGildenberg/RamyGildenberg/README.md

 - :telescope: I have experience working as a software developer and QA automation.

-- :seedling: Currently learning about Unity and npc AI
+- :seedling: Currently learning about Unity and NPC AI.

 - :zap: In my free time, I mostly play video games, watch docomenteries and sometimes read tech articles.